Eryux/ygofm-assist-ui/README.md

 It's time to duel!

----

 ## Getting Started

-This section is only if you want to run your own instance of YGOFM Helper, if you only attend to use it you can go on https://ygofm.bark.tf/.
+This section is only if you want to run your own instance of YGOFM Helper.
+If you only intend to use it, you can visit https://ygofm.bark.tf/.

 ### Prerequisites

 Before doing anything make sure to have Node.js installed on your computer.
 For more information about nodejs visit the [official website](https://nodejs.org/en/).

-Then update your node packet manager to the latest version using `npm install npm@latest -g`.
+Then update your Node package manager to the latest version using `npm install npm@latest -g`.

 ### Setup